-Courses, units, and grades which are accepted from other accredited colleges and universities will be applied toward the completion of academic degrees or certificates at Victor Valley College.
+Courses, units, and grades accepted from other accredited colleges and universities will be applied toward the completion of academic degrees or certificates at Victor Valley College.

 Prerequisites, Co-requisites, Advisories

-- A “Prerequisite” is a course or other condition of enrollment which a student must meet with a grade of“C” or better before enrolling in a course or program.
+- A “Prerequisite” is a course or other enrollment condition that a student must meet with a grade of “C” or better before enrolling in a course or program.

-- A “Co-requisite” is a course which a student must take simultaneously in order to enroll in another course.
+- A “Co-requisite” is a course that a student must take simultaneously to enroll in another course.

-- An “Advisory” or recommended preparation, is a course or other condition of enrollment which a student is advised, but not required to meet, before or concurrent with enrollment in a course or program.
+- An “Advisory” or recommended preparation is a course or other enrollment condition that a student is advised but not required to meet before or concurrent with enrollment in a course or program.

-- “Limitations on Enrollment” are conditions for enrollment in honors courses or courses which include public performance or intercollegiate competition.
+- “Limitations on Enrollment” are conditions for enrollment in courses, including honors, public performance or intercollegiate competition.

-- The prerequisite, co-requisite, or limitation on enrollment violates VVCC District Policy 5109.
+- The prerequisite, co-requisite, or limitation on enrollment violates VVCCD Board Policy 4260 or Administrative Procedure 4260.

-- The prerequisite, co-requisite, or limitation on enrollment violates Article 2.5 of Title 5 of the California Administrative Code.
+- The prerequisite, co-requisite, or limitation on enrollment violates Section 55003 of Title 5 of the California Code of Regulations.